Divyasingh001/BridgeLabz_2115000375/README.md

 c.
 Learnt about "extends" keyword for inheritance and solved questions on it.
 d.
 Learnt about classes and subclasses while solving questions on inheritance.

+Day9 - 04/02/25
+Today, I worked on multiple Java programs that reinforced key Object-Oriented Programming (OOP) concepts such as static variables, final variables, this keyword, and instance of checks through real-world applications.
+ Below is a summary of the programs I implemented:
+a.
+Implemented a Student Management System using OOP concepts such as static variables, final variables, and instanceof checks.
+b.
+Implemented a Vehicle Registration System with static methods, final registration numbers, and instanceof checks before displaying vehicle details.
+c.
+Implemented a Hospital Management System to manage patient data, using static variables for hospital names, final patient IDs, and instanceof checks before displaying patient information.
+d.
+Practiced and reinforced concepts like static methods, final variables, this keyword, and instanceof checks through real-world applications.